Map and explore oxygen level data using charts

 This histogram looks similar to the histogram for the summer of 2014.
 Most dissolved oxygen measurements are between approximately 3 mg/L and 9 mg/L, and there is also a large bar on the left side at levels close to the dangerous level of 0.2 mg/L.

-- In the Contents pane, double-click Change in mean MeasureValue over SampleDate to reopen the line chart.
+- In the Contents pane, double-click Mean of MeasureValue over SampleDate to reopen the line chart.

 - In the Chart Properties pane, for Time binning options, change the Interval size to 5 Days.